COP28: Asking a fox to guard the hen house

 Finally, handing the gavel of the conference on climate change to an oil company honcho is like asking a fox to guard a hen house.
 Simply stated, it will be foolish to expect the fossil fuel industry to sign its own death sentence.

-Dr Quamrul Haider is a Professor of Physics at Fordham University in Bronx, New York, USA.
+Dr Quamrul Haider is a professor of physics at Fordham University in New York, US.